 As part of our series How to Fully Fund Your Master’s Degree, here is a list of universities that fully fund the studies of all or most of their Master’s in Public Health students.
-A Master’s Degree in Statistics can lead to careers in research, teaching, academia, the medical field, and more.
+A Master’s Degree in Public Health can leads to careers as Healthcare Administrators, Consultants, Public Health Project Manager, Public Health educators, and many more.

 The ProFellow database for graduate and doctoral study also spotlights external funding opportunities for graduate school, including dissertation research, fieldwork, language study, and summer work experiences.

-Here is the list of universities that offer funding to their Master’s students in Public Health.
+Here is the list of universities that offer to fund their Master’s students in Public Health.

 Boston University (Boston, MA): Boston University provides scholarships for Master of Public Health students.
 TA positions at Boston University School of Public Health are generally reserved for second-year students and are hired directly by the academic department or faculty.
 These positions pay a small stipend.